duetds/date-picker/README.md

 Duet Date Picker can be implemented and used across any JavaScript framework or no framework at all.
 We accomplish this by using standardized web platform APIs and Web Components.

+#### Features

+— Can be used with any JS framework
+— Supports WCAG 2.1
+— Theming using CSS Custom Properties
+— Minimal network footprint
+— Utilizes HTML Custom Element

 **[Read more about Duet](https://www.duetds.com)**

 ## Getting started